Multi-fidelity robust controller design with gradient sampling: Numerical experiments

 \subsection{Experimental setup}

+We performed our experiments using two publicly available data sets of spatial discretizations of PDEs~\cite{supWer22b}: heat flow on a steel bar profile (rail example) and laminar fluid flow behind a cylinder obstacle (cylinder example).
+The dimensions of the discretizations and the corresponding open-loop systems are given in \Cref{tab:examples}.
+For the cylinder example, the data set provides three different discretizations.
+For the rail example, the data set provides nine different discretizations, of which we chose to use the first five, which allowed us to obtain a sufficiently accurate approximation while keeping computational costs managable.
+We set $\nK$, the order of the controller, to $2$ in all the experiments.

 In our experiments, we set the parameters of the multi-fidelity gradient sampling algorithms as shown in \Cref{tab:parameters}.
+While the reduction factors and the line search parameters were set to default values that do not depend on the discretization level, we chose the initial sampling radii and stationarity targets to decrease with the increasing model level.
+The rationale for these choices is that the multi-fidelity gradient sampling algorithms are designed with the idea that final iterates of the optimization on one level should provide good starting points for the next level, and that as the level increases it makes sense to set more demanding termination criteria.
 Note that we set iteration limits on each level of the multi-fidelity algorithms.
-These values are varied with the problem and are listed in the column headed ``Max.\ Iters." in the tables that appear below.
-In these tables, the point $x^{k_{\ell}}$ denotes the final iterate at level $\ell$.
+These values are varied with the problem and are listed in the column headed ``Max.\ Iters.''\ in the tables that appear below.
+In the tables, the point $x^{k_{\ell}}$ denotes the final iterate at level $\ell$.
 In the case of the rail example, we steadily decrease the maximum number of allowed iterations per level as the computed iterates approach a minimizer of the highest fidelity objective.
 In the case of the cylinder example, we observed some stagnation in the lowest fidelity objective for high maximum iteration numbers, perhaps resulting from a mismatch in the approximation to the highest fidelity objective.
 Therefore, we chose here a smaller maximum iteration number than for the second level.
-The number of sampled gradients for all methods and in all problem instances is set to $q_{\ell} = q = \nopt + 2$, for $\ell = 1, \ldots, \maxdisc$.
+The number of sampled gradients for all methods and in all problem instances is set to $q = \nopt +2$, where we recall that $\nopt$, the number of optimization variables, is given by~\cref{eqn:designvar}.
 The resulting numbers are listed in \Cref{tab:samples}.
 All methods are initialized with a randomly generated controller based on the same random seed, which is then stabilized by a gradient sampling method applied to the constraint function~\cref{eqn:hdef}.

 We compare \rmfgs{} and \amfgs{} to the single-fidelity gradient sampling method from~\cite[Alg.~GS]{BurCLetal20} applied directly to the high-fidelity objective function $f^{\maxdisc}$, denoted subsequently as \hfgs{}.
 We compare the results for the different methods by comparing the evolution of the high-fidelity objective $f^{\maxdisc}$ on the iterate sequence $\{x^{k}\}$.
 In the case of \rmfgs{}, which does not access $f^{\maxdisc}$ until its final outer loop, we computed $f^{\maxdisc}(x^{k})$ \emph{a posteriori}.